NEWSROOM

 • May be covered under the medical benefit with prior authorization for HMO plans.

-• Supply Limits as outlined in the PDL.
+• SL (supply limits) as outlined in the PDL.

 western-health-advantage-logo-new.png

-• Yes, all Western Health Advantage plans will cover GLP-1s for weight management as required by state requirements when medically necessary, as defined by a body mass index (BMI) of > 40.
-GLP-1s for other indications (metabolic dysfunction-associated steatohepatitis (MASH), Obstructive sleep apnea (OSA), and reduce the risk of major adverse cardiovascular events) are covered when specific criteria are met.
+Yes, all plans will cover GLP-1s for weight management as required by state requirements when medically necessary as defined by a body mass index (BMI) of > 40.
+GLP-1s for other indications (metabolic dysfunction-associated steatohepatitis (MASH)), Obstructive sleep apnea (OSA), and reduce the risk of major adverse cardiovascular events) when specific criteria are met.

 Yes, for weight management, BMI > 40.
 BMI < 40 is not considered medically necessary.